Combinatorial and Additive Number Theory Problem Sessions: '09--'25: CANT Problem Sessions: 2012

 \end{itemize}

 Proposed problems.

 \begin{itemize}

-\item \emph{From Steven J. Miller, sjm1@williams.edu:} The following problems are related to Zeckendorf decompositions. {Many of these are currently being studied by my summer REU students in the Williams 2012 SMALL program.
+\item \emph{From Steven J. Miller, sjm1@williams.edu:} The following problems are related to Zeckendorf decompositions. {{\rm col}or{red}Many of these are currently being studied by my summer REU students in the Williams 2012 SMALL program.
 If you are interested in working on these, please email me at sjm1@williams.edu.}

 \subitem $\diamond$ We know every number has a unique Zeckendorf decomposition, and appropriately localized the number of summands converges to being a Gaussian.
 What happens if we have a decomposition where some integers have multiple representations?
 What if there are some integers that have no representations?
 Instead of counting the total number of summands, what if you just count how many of each summand one has (so in decimal 4031 wouldn't count as $4+0+3+1$ but $1+0+1+1$).